ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 ---

-## Task 6: System and Network Information
+## Objective 4: System and Network Information

 ### What I Did
 I retrieved system information, checked for local users, and pulled detailed network configuration and IP assignments.